luifer991/repository1/README.md

 A Power BI dashboard has also been created to visualize the data in a more interactive and user-friendly way.
 You can view the dashboard by clicking on this https://onx.la/71e87.

 ## Author
-This analysis was performed by Jorge Luis Morales Cruz.
+This analysis was performed by [Jorge Morales](https://www.linkedin.com/in/jorge-morales-cruz/).
 If you have any questions or feedback, please feel free to reach out to me.